openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-window-sys.md

 Enables or disables gesture navigation.
 This API uses an asynchronous callback to return the result.

+For security purposes, the system does not interfere with the disabling and enabling of gesture navigation.

+If an application exits abnormally after it disables gesture navigation and wants to restore gesture navigation, it must implement automatic launch and call this API again to enable gesture navigation.

 **System API**: This is a system API.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core